empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-integration-guide.md

 <script src="https://x.staging.empathy.co/my-store/app.js"></script>
 ```

-This way, when the Interface&nbspX JavaScript file is loaded, it will retrieve the configuration
+This way, when the Interface&nbsp;X JavaScript file is loaded, it will retrieve the configuration
 from the object or function that you defined before.
 Nothing else is required.

 ## Initialise on demand

-If you want to have more manual control on when the Interface&nbspX is loaded, you can still do so.
+If you want to have more manual control on when the Interface&nbsp;X is loaded, you can still do so.
 Instead of defining an initialisation object or function upfront like in
 [Auto initialisation](#auto-initialisation), you can invoke a function with these options that will
-initialise Interface&nbspX.
+initialise Interface&nbsp;X.

-### 1. Load the Interface&nbspX script
+### 1. Load the Interface&nbsp;X script

-First, load the Interface&nbspX script.
+First, load the Interface&nbsp;X script.
 As you may already know, it is hosted in a URL of this
 shape: `https://x.<environment?>.empathy.co/<instance>/app.js`.

 For example, supposing that `my-store` is the instance, and you want to load the production script,